Introduction to this resource

 |This web resource was designed for use by teachers of drawing.
 It was the result of a collaboration between Martin Constable and Yanyun Chen and features contributions from some of the best drawing teachers from around the world.
 Questions may be directed to Martin Constable at: martin.constable (at) rmit.edu.vn|

 A short overview of contents

 Teachers may use this resource to construct their own drawing course from scratch, or refresh a course they have been running for years.
 This resource does not present a sequentially ordered ‘drawing system’, and can therefore be dipped in and out of as the teacher requires.

-- Studio Equipment lists all key items needed when setting up a drawing studio.
+- Studio Equipment lists and describes the equipment needed in a drawing course, and should be read before setting up a drawing studio.

 This web resource was made with the support of the following: